ndwilliamson123/all-in-one-travel-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## <a id="about-the-project"></a> About The Project

 This is my capstone project for the BrainStation Web Development course.
-I incorporated many of the concepts I've learned over the past 8 months while giving myself a project
+I incorporated many of the concepts I've learned over the past 8 months while giving myself a project.
+With the foundation my instuctors and TAs have provided, I was able to self-teach integration with Google Cloud APIs, learn and incorporate password salts and hashing, and Express.js sessions with CORs configuration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>